andrewalbertand/bioinformatics_portfolio/README.md

 # bioinformatics_portfolio
-This portfolio showcases some of my bioinformatics work.
+This portfolio showcases a portion of my bioinformatics work.
+Each folder is titled to describe the relevant project and contains the code used, the visualizations generated, and a README.md file.